 If your roof is more than 20 years old, it should be replaced.
 Other signs you need a new roof include:

 Extend the life of your roof with regular roof maintenance, such as cleaning your gutters and trimming overgrown branches.
 If you’re concerned about your roof’s condition, you can hire a professional to examine it and see if it needs to be replaced.

 The right type of shingle for your roof depends on your budget, home size and location.
 If you live in an area that’s predisposed to hurricanes or wildfires, consider a shingle with good wind resistance or an excellent fire rating.
-Learn more about choosing the right shingle on our blog.
+Learn more on our blog.